jonaprieto/specs/src/architecture/layers/resources.md

 Once Validation and Optional Execution are done, the last remaining step is to:

 ### *Apply Transaction*
-The Transaction gets applied by Typhon: Resources and Nullifiers are added to their respective trees.
+The Transaction gets applied by Typhon: Commitments and Nullifiers are added to their respective trees.

 ### Executed/Applied Transaction
 The Transaction has been applied.